cchudzicki-ocw-testing/14.15-spring-2022/content/pages/syllabus.md

 Attendance and active class participation is **mandatory** and will be recorded.
 Students who must miss class should inform the TAs in advance.
 Attendance and class participation will factor into the grade in marginal cases.

 Graduate students enrolled in 14.150 must additionally complete an approximately five-page literature review/research proposal on a topic of their choice, subject to approval by the instructor and TAs.
+This is due on the last day of class.